 The Lab

 Accountability reporting is only useful if the people most affected by the systems being reported on can actually engage with what gets published.
-The Lab is the infrastructure for that engagement: tools that teach, tools that translate, and puzzles that make the vocabulary of Michigan courts feel less like a wall.
+The Lab is the infrastructure for that engagement: tools that teach, tools that translate, research libraries that put the documentary record in one place, and puzzles that make the vocabulary of Michigan courts feel less like a wall.

 Every tool is built on the same premise.
 The system depends on most people not knowing how it works.
 The Lab is a direct argument against that.